The Complete Email Security Stack: SPF, DKIM, DMARC, and Beyond

 DMARC (Domain-based Message Authentication, Reporting & Conformance)

 DMARC ties SPF and DKIM together with a policy.
 It requires that at least one mechanism passes AND aligns with the From header domain.
+Proper DMARC management requires ongoing monitoring and policy tuning to achieve full enforcement.

 v=DMARC1; p=reject; rua=mailto:dmarc@example.com; sp=reject; adkim=s; aspf=s